NeoRame/homebridge-octoprint-connect/README.md

         {
             "accessory": "Octoprint-Temp",
             "name": "Your printer name",
-            "server": "ip-address of your octoprint-server (if not specified by octopi.local", "api_key": "Your octoprint api-key"
+            "server": "ip-address of your octoprint-server (if not specified by octopi.local)", "api_key": "Your octoprint api-key"
         }
     ]